Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Conclusion

 As we discussed, the sign of the non-linear conductance is fluctuating, which implies $\smean{\mathcal{G}}=0$ and is reflected by the change in sign of the zero temperature correlator (see Subsection~\ref{subsec:CorrelationG0}).
 Deyo, Spivak and Zuyzin~\cite{DeySpiZyu06} argued that this is related to the non monotonous dependence with the temperature.
 We have not considered this problem in the article, which would therefore deserve further investigation in the diffusive regime.

 We come back on our assumption of perfect screening (Subsection~\ref{subsec:CharacPot}).
 In this regime, it is expected that Hartree and Fock contributions to low temperature properties of weaky disordered metals are equally important.
 For several well studied quantities, this can be accounted for through interaction constants, without changing the functional dependence in the characteristic scales (like the thermal length, etc)~: this is the case for the DoS anomaly and the Altshuler-Aronov correction to the conductivity~\cite{AltAro85,AkkMon07}.
-For the non-linear conductance in zero-dimension (quantum dots), as studied in Refs.~\cite{SanBut04,SpiZyu04,PolBut06,PolBut07a,DeySpiZyu06}, the nature of screening was accounted for through a global dimensionless constant, denoted $\gamma_\mathrm{int}=C_\mu/C$ in Refs.~\cite{SanBut04,PolBut06,PolBut07a,AngZakDebGueBouCavGenPol07} and $\beta$ in Refs.~\cite{SpiZyu04,DeySpiZyu06}.
-In these last references, the possibility of introducing an interaction constant for the non-linear transport can be related to the local nature of the response of the electrostatic density to the density of injected charge carriers, in other terms, following Ref.~\cite{DeySpiZyu06}, one would have to add a dimensionless interaction constant in our Eq.~\eqref{eq:CharacPotPerfectScreeningLimit}, what would have very simple consequences on the calculations of the present article.
+For the non-linear conductance in zero-dimension (quantum dots), as studied in Refs.~\onlinecite{SanBut04,SpiZyu04,PolBut06,PolBut07a,DeySpiZyu06}, the nature of screening was accounted for through a global dimensionless constant, denoted $\gamma_\mathrm{int}=C_\mu/C$ in Refs.~\onlinecite{SanBut04,PolBut06,PolBut07a,AngZakDebGueBouCavGenPol07} and $\beta$ in Refs.~\onlinecite{SpiZyu04,DeySpiZyu06}.
+In these last references, the possibility of introducing an interaction constant for the non-linear transport can be related to the local nature of the response of the electrostatic density to the density of injected charge carriers, in other terms, following Ref.~\onlinecite{DeySpiZyu06}, one would have to add a dimensionless interaction constant in our Eq.~\eqref{eq:CharacPotPerfectScreeningLimit}, what would have very simple consequences on the calculations of the present article.
 The precise justification of such a simple prescription seems however not obvious, in particular beyond the zero-dimensional limit where spatial structures or correlation functions are important, as we have seen.
 This point should therefore be further studied.